Home » Fitness

 The touch control instructions

-UPDATE Apr 24: Figured out how to use them properly.
-You can change this within the app, but I have on my left side, pressing with 2 fingers for a few seconds replays the current song/replays the previous song.
-On the right, this forwards through to the next song.
-If it’s rainy, it doesn’t always work on the first try.
+UPDATE Apr 24: I figured out how to use them properly.
+You can change this within the app.
+On my left side, pressing with 2 fingers for a few seconds replays the current song/replays the previous song.
+On the right, this moves forward to the next song.
+It doesn’t always work on the first try if it’s rainy.

 The Shokz OpenFit charging box and case